Julia Nakhleh

 Publications

 Julia B. Nakhleh and Robert D. Nowak.
-"Global Minimizers of $\ell^p$ Regularized Objectives Yield the Sparsest ReLU Networks." arXiv preprint.
+"Global Minimizers of $\ell^p$ Regularized Objectives Yield the Sparsest ReLU Networks."
+NeurIPS 2025 (accepted). [arXiv]

 Julia B. Nakhleh, Joseph Shenouda, and Robert D. Nowak.
 "A New Neural Kernel Regime: the Inductive Bias of Multi-Task Learning."
 NeurIPS 2024. [proceedings][arXiv]